graeme-winter/dials_tutorials/algorithms/spot_finding.md

 `S = sigma_s * sqrt(i_sum * m_sum)`

 If both of these conditions are satisfied the pixel is strong and will be recorded for later grouping.

+## Extended Dispersion Spot Finding

+Obviously if the mean and variance of a background region are computed, the mean used is a good estimator of the appropriate rate constant for assessment of the variance.
+If there are however signal pixels in this region, the mean will be skewed (as will the variance) thus making the tests above less reliable.
+The essence of the dispersion extended algorithm is to first identify the background-like regions of the image, then compute the mean of these to use for thresholding the other pixels for signal.

+The background elimination above will by design overestimate the pixels which are non-background, as a noisy / signal pixel on the edge of the kernel region will mean that the central pixel is non-background.
+Using a process known as [erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) the pixels masked as non-background can be reduced, by removing any pixels where there are background pixels within the kernel region.

+It turns out that the implementation in `dials.find_spots` actually performs this operation on a smaller box than the kernel - 5x5 rather than 7x7 - meaning that there is a 1-pixel buffer between the excluded pixels and the true background.
+The author of this description notes that (i) this may not be deliberate and (ii) finding this took quite some time.

+### Background

+The background pixel identification is functionally identical to the description above, computing the mean and variance over a 7x7 region of pixels.

+### Erosion

+The implementaion in `dials.find_spots` achieves this by computing an array of the distance between every pixel and the nearest background pixel, as measured in terms of moves of a king on a chess board.
+Any pixel which is within two pixels of a background pixel is removed from the non-background (i.e. potentially signal) list.
+This is performed twice, first walking "down and right" from 0, 0 then moving up and left (north, south, east, west used in the code).

+I note here that the same can be achieved by simply walking in a grid around every identified pixel, testing if any are background: if they are, remove them from the mask in the output.
+In this calculation it is important to also include bad pixels as _excluded_ from background, as we don't know what they are.

+I also note we could compute the erosion with an integral image, if we were so inclined.

+The result of this is a collection of pixels which should be excluded from the calculation of the mean for signal assessment.

+### Signal

+In moving to the signal estimation, the kernel is increased in size from +/- 3 (i.e. 7x7) to +/-5 (i.e. 11x11) pixels.
+Pixels are then accepted as signal if:

+- they are valid
+- they are non-background (i.e. the pixel survived the erosion above)
+- they are above the local mean according to `signal = p >= (mean + sigma_s * sqrt(mean))`

+Where `p` is the pixel value and `sigma_s` is the parameter as before.

+## Summary

+These are the algorithms for the first part of the spot finding i.e. the signal pixel identification.
+Combining these into _spots_ depends on aggregation i.e. determining which pixels are connected to others and collecting them into these continuous objects.
+The current implementation uses `boost::adjacency_list` and `boost::graph` but simpler methods are possible, if not necessarily performant.